edwinm/twitterFeed/README.md

 ## License

-TwitterFeed is  copyright 2016 Edwin Martin and MIT licensed.
+TwitterFetch is  copyright 2016 Edwin Martin and MIT licensed.